zoltangy/pomo-timer/README.md

 ## Pomo Timer

-Customizable pomodoro timer using React, Redux and Material-UI.
-Tested using React testing library with Jest.
+Customizable pomodoro timer written in Typescript using React, Redux and Material-UI.
+Tested using Jest and Cypress, both with the [Testing library](https://testing-library.com) extensions.

 Features: